noirbizarre/flask-restplus/doc/marshalling.rst

 Duplicating with ``clone``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :meth:`Model.extend` method allows you to instanciate an augmented model.
+The :meth:`Model.clone` method allows you to instanciate an augmented model.
 It saves you duplicating all fields.

 .. code-block:: python